 - DSP-enhanced core: Four 64-bit accumulators, single-cycle MAC, saturating and fractional math

-For user documentation, software, and tools support for OpenOCD.
+User documentation, software, and tools support are available from OpenOCD.